invzbl3/WhistleblowerApplication/README.md

 * MySQL 8.0.20
 ----------------
 **Run the Application:**
-Run your Spring Boot application, and it will start a server on `localhost:8080` or accordingly as:
+Run your `Spring Boot` application, and it will start a server on `localhost:8080` or accordingly as:
 - http://localhost:8080/api/reports/dashboard;
 - http://localhost:8080/api/reports;
 - http://localhost:8080/favicon.ico.
 ----------------
-To run `Maven` lifecycle command under the option "Run", you need to add the following command as:
+To run `Maven` lifecycle command under the option `"Run"`, you need to add the following command as:

 `clean install -U`